Saturday 3rd of December: The Sturton Street Crawl

 Friday 14th of October: The Regent Street Crawl

 Meeting in The Grain & Hop Store at 7:30pm.

 Six pubs visited.

 Attendance: Edward, Harley, Jake, Holly, Teddy (G&HS to Panton), Cynthia (G&HS to Panton), Bertie (Panton onwards)

 - The Grain & Hop Store (previously the Avery, previously the Hog's Head)

 - The Old Bicycle Shop (104 Regent St, near Lensfield Road)

-Tall Trees (formerly the Snug, formerly the Spread Eagle, not formerly the Vine) (67 Lensfield Road, near Brookside) The Tall Trees was not open when visited.
+Tall Trees (formerly the Snug, formerly the Spread Eagle, not formerly the Vine) (67 Lensfield Road, near Brookside) — declared not, and will never be, a pub

 - The Panton Arms